Copacabana (Bolivia): Top 10 Things To Do

 Road to Copacabana

-We also travelled with Vicuña Travel which departs from La Paz Bus Terminal for downtown Copacabana at 7.30 am.
+We also travelled with Vicuña Travel which departs from La Paz Bus Terminal for Copacabana at 7.30 am.
 This costs $5.11 each way and doesn’t do the touristy stops en route.
 Buses terminate at Plaza Sucre and return to La Paz daily at 1.30 pm.

 Crossing Lake Tititcaca